bloominstituteoftechnology/java-countries/README.md

 The countries of the world have many different defining attributes including land size, population, and median age.
 Below is a list of countries to include in your data.
 As most people do their research using websites, we are going to create web services to help search this data.
 We will be returning JSON objects.
 Nothing fancy for now!

 We will be creating an array list for country objects.
-The country object contain the following fields
+The country object contains the following fields

 * Name
 * Population